Porphyry of Tyre

 Porphyry (/ˈpɔrfɪri/; Πορφύριος; c.
 234 – c.
-AD 305) was a Phoenician Neoplatonic philosopher born in Tyre, Roman Phoenicia during Roman rule.
+305) was a Phoenician Neoplatonic philosopher born in Tyre, Roman Phoenicia during Roman rule.
 (Note: For Porphyry's dates, place of birth and philosophical school, see Barker 2003.
 Sarton 1936 identifies Transjordania as Porphyry's place of birth.)
 He edited and published the Enneads, the only collection of the work of Plotinus, his teacher.

 He wrote original works in the Greek language on a wide variety of topics, ranging from music theory to Homer to vegetarianism.
 (Note: For a comprehensive list see Beutler (1894–1980); Guthrie 1988 provides another list) His Isagoge or Introduction, an introduction to logic and philosophy, (Note: Barnes 2003 clarifies that the Isagoge "[was] not an Introduction to the Categories, rather "[since it was] an introduction to the study of logic, [it] was... an introduction to philosophy—and hence accidentally an introduction to the Categories.") was the standard textbook on logic throughout the Middle Ages in its Latin and Arabic translations.
-Porphyry was, and still is, also well known for his anti-Christian polemics.
+Porphyry was, and still is, also well known for his anti-Christian polemics, and for arguing that the Book of Daniel was pseudepigrapha written during the Maccabean period.
 Through works such as Philosophy from Oracles and Against the Christians (which was banned by Constantine the Great), he was involved in a controversy with early Christians.